Deep Learning for CMB Foreground Removal and Beam Deconvolution: A U-Net GAN Approach: Simulations and Results

 \section{Simulations and Results}

-We conduct two sets of simulations to evaluate the effectiveness of our CMB reconstruction pipeline: one using a simplified circular beam and another incorporating the Planck satellite's real scanning strategy and beam pattern.
+We perform three sets of simulations to assess the performance of our CMB reconstruction pipeline: one that uses a simplified circular beam for the temperature only skymap, and two that incorporate the Planck satellite’s actual scanning strategy and beam pattern for temperature and E-mode polarization skymaps respectively.
 The goal is to assess how well the model generalizes under increasingly realistic observational conditions.
 We also analyze the effect of adversarial training and the impact of model size.